MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 - Encrypts the OS and Temporary disks that are provisioned on the host; a ```--d``` carries it over to the storage service
 - Double encryption on OS disks, Data disks, snapshots, and images

-After this is complete, you can begin using your customer-managed encryption key to encrypt the disks within your virtual machine.
+After this is complete, you use your customer-managed encryption key to encrypt the disks within your virtual machine.

 You select the encryption type on the **Disks** blade for the virtual machine configuration.
 For **Encryption type**, select **Double encryption with platform-managed and customer-managed keys**, as shown here.